Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-While random media provides the incoherence function for compressive sensing, too much disorder is difficult to decode.
+However, while random media provides the incoherence function for compressive sensing, too much disorder is difficult to decode.
 For example, the wave mixing of multimode fiber and multiple-scattering materials is enhanced in longer fiber or with longer optical path lengths in which the decoding algorithms are more involved or less accurate \cite{Borhani2018, Liutkus2014, Gigan2022, Asif_2017, Peng_2019, Antipa_2017, Guo2020, Pan2020}.
-In our work, optical neural networks with random encoders achieve more compression than systems with ordered structures, however random encoders also result in a higher variance in their sensing performance [Fig. \ref{fig:FilmPred}(c-d)].
+In our work, random encoders also result in {less reliable predictions, i.e.,} a higher variance in their sensing performance [Figs. \ref{fig:FilmPred}(c-d)].
 Even so, we show that the neural network learning transitions are predicted by the physical characteristics of the metaphotonic thin film.
 This means that we can, with physical understanding of a thin, self-assembled metaphotonic structure, design for optimal sampling and performance.

 PANI-HS is a solution-processed metasurface \cite{radi_metagratings_2017} that spatially separates polarization components and whose thin-layer meso-order is easily decoded with a simple SNN \cite{Weng2023}.
 The self-assembled hollow-sphere diffractive films are also lightweight and low-cost, and their fabrication does not require expensive top-down techniques.
 The primary limitation of PANI is that it may degrade above temperatures of 140 ${^\circ}$C \cite{Kulkarni1989}, however other shell materials may be explored in lieu of PANI.